Guide to a Perfect trip in Egypt!

 Project director Gregory Mumford recalls shrieking: "Wow, this is massive!'' when the team first surveyed what was on the surface.

 They did not have time to conduct a formal excavation and left after doing a survey of the surface remains with the belief that the ruins dated from no earlier than 1500 BC.
 But this past summer, the team returned to Ras Budran and excavated the site.

-They found that the fortress walls were seven metres thick and had an unusual circular shape that gave the fort a diameter of 44 meters.
+They found that the fortress walls were seven meters thick and had an unusual circular shape that gave the fort a diameter of 44 meters.
 And the walls were not built with the more commonly used mud brick but with limestone blocks.

-Geo-archeologist Dr. Lawrence Pavlish, who was part of the survey team in the summer of 2003, said it made a "good checkpoint'' for anyone travelling down the Red Sea coast of the Sinai Peninsula in the ancient world.
+Geo-archeologist Dr. Lawrence Pavlish, who was part of the survey team in the summer of 2003, said it made a "good checkpoint'' for anyone traveling down the Red Sea coast of the Sinai Peninsula in the ancient world.

 The pottery found at the site indicated that it was older than originally thought, dating to around 2250 BC, in the sixth dynasty of Old Kingdom Egypt.